lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 I trained four different model architectures, as described in the introduction: GCN, GAT, GIN and GraphConv.
 I performed very little hyperparameter tuning and as such my optimiser and loss functions remained unchanged.
 I used the Adam optimiser since it has adaptive learning rates and the binary cross entropy loss as the loss function.
 I mostly used a learning rate of 0.001 for Adam but for the GIN models I used 0.0001.

-For two of the model architectures, namely GIN and GAT, I was also able to incorporate the edge attributes of the graphs and I called these models GINE and GATE.
+For two of the model architectures (GIN and GAT) I was also able to incorporate the edge attributes of the graphs and I called these models GINE and GATE.
+I hoped that predictions quality would improve with this further information.

 Graph classification was obtained from the node embeddings by using a pooling method.
 My most used pooling method was the global mean pooling which calculated an average of the nodes' embedded features to produce a single graph embedding.
 I also briefly tried global max pooling which finds, for each feature of the nodes, the highest value amongst the nodes.